stroncis/numpy-image-shredder/README.md

         ![Output view](assets/images/result_example.png)
     *   Output view with color alteration - swap <span style="color:red">red</span> and <span style="color:green">green</span> channels, can reveal some hidden truth (tip: try grayscale version, it renders both dog expressions at once as all channels are combined):
         ![Output with effect](assets/images/result_fx_example_1.png)
-    *   Output view with multiple effects - leaving <span style="color:red">red</span> channel only and popping brightness with contrast:
+    *   Output view with multiple effects - leaving <span style="color:red">red</span> channel only and popping brightness with contrast.
+This also displays transformations limited effect on an image, because only red channel is present and max brightness is just **<span style="color:red">RED</span>**, also contrast has no room to work on as it has only 256 levels of shade:
         ![Output with multiple effects](assets/images/result_fx_example_2.png)
     *   Output view with slicing guidelines, helps visualising action results:
         ![Output with guidelines](assets/images/result_guidelines_example.png)